17 Jun Tips for High Intensity Motivation

 And honestly, I wish I had the magic pill to say “Oh, all you need to do is xyz and you’ll be sweet!” but unfortunately that’s not the case.
 So instead I asked him if he thought his body was legitimately exhausted at the 15 minute mark or if he thought it was more of a psychological thing.
 He reckoned psychological – so we tested it out.
 He jumped on the treadmill in the session and got going.
 At the 10 minute mark he looked and asked, “Should I stop?”

 I responded with “No way buddy!” and, with a smile on his face, he kept going.
 He finished the 20 minutes with a huge grin, and feeling pretty happy.
 He said, “Now I know I can do it, I think I can do it at home”.
 The next week?
-He’d done 20 minutes daily.
+He’d looked at this x boom fitness review on a cheap but reliable treadmill, gotten his own for his home and done 20 minutes daily.

 Then he stumbled at increasing it to 30 minutes.
 He said, “It feels tiring”.
 We then talked about one of my favourite things I learned while studying Acceptance and Commitment Therapy – that just because you think something, doesn’t mean it’s true.
 We spoke about how even though he might be having the thought “This is too hard, I can’t do anymore” it didn’t necessarily mean he physically couldn’t.
 That perhaps it was just a thought going around because he was working hard.

-This is not to be confused with direct messages from your body about working too hard and needing a rest.
 I asked him if he was willing to try it out, to try aiming for the 30 minutes and see what happens.
-When he got to that point where the thoughts start coming of “I’m tired now, I want to stop” – I asked him to question them.
-He didn’t’ need to decide whether they were ‘true’ or not –just to question their validity, in the context of his goal of staying on the treadmill for 30 minutes.
+When he started thinking “I’m tired now, I want to stop” – I asked him to question those thoughts.
+He didn’t’ need to decide whether they were ‘true’ or not –just to question their validity.
 If he decided that ‘yes, it’s a direct physical message from my body and I actually do need to stop’, that was totally fine.
-But if he decided that ‘no, this one is just a thought because I’m working hard, then he could choose to keep going.
+But if he decided that ‘no, this one is just a thought because I’m working hard”, then he could choose to keep going.

 He was keen to try this.
 And to cut a 30 minute story short, he made the whole 30.
 He worked hard, he built up a sweat – but he also built up a pretty big grin.
 He has since done 30 minutes every day.
 Now he knows he can do it.

+This is not to be confused with direct messages from your body about working too hard and needing a rest.
 The goal isn’t to ignore all the thoughts we have, and stop trusting our intuition and the messages we receive.
 But when it comes to changing long held habits or pushing ourselves out of our comfort zones, sometimes it can be helpful to question our automatic thoughts and assumptions about our capacity.
-This is where it can be helpful to have external support to help challenge us – like working with an Accredited Exercise Physiologist – but you can also do this yourself.
+This is where it can be helpful to have external support to help challenge us.
+If you’re struggling, working with an Accredited Exercise Physiologist might help to get you on track.
 Keeping in mind your values, how you want to life your life and what you’re working towards, and getting some distance from passing thoughts, can be a powerful motivator.

 Louise is an Accredited Exercise Physiologist (AEP) specialising in mental health.